Make sure the Marketplace app meets the following groups of requirements:

 Requirements for the icon of the Marketplace app section are as follows:

 - Style: a flat white image without small elements or lines, background must be transparent.

-- Size: 38x38 pixels or smaller.
-Note that the required icon size without border margins is 32x32 pixels.
+- Size: 32x32 pixels.
+Note that the required icon size without border margins is 24x24 pixels.

 - We recommend selecting an icon of the Marketplace app section from the section icon library.